 To avoid being repetitive, repeat the steps previously mentioned

 Work from anywhere.
-Pick any continent, any city, beach or mountains.
+Pick any continent, city, beach, or mountain.
 As long as there is a reliable internet connection.
-For those who want to visit every country in the world, this is your opportunity.
+This is your opportunity for those who want to visit every country in the world.

 Who’s the boss?
 You’re the boss.
 Nobody is there micromanaging your every move and telling you what to do.
 It is an awesome feeling.
 Nevertheless, it requires discipline to work without anyone forcing you to.

 No customers, no employees.
 Take your coffee or cigarette break whenever you wish.
 Nobody is waiting for you.
 Remember those surveys about customer satisfaction?
 No more of those.
-Travellers are different from your daily coworkers.
-Much more relaxed and less annoying.
+Travelers are different from your daily coworkers.
+It’s much more relaxed and less annoying.